-In order to initiate the process, VA students must complete a Request for Certification Form.
-The Request for Certification Form must be submitted to the Records Office at Cleary University.
+In order to initiate the process, VA students must complete a VA Request for Certification Form.
+The VA Request for Certification Form must be submitted to the Records Office at Cleary University 30 days prior to the start of each semester.
 A Codes of Conduct Form must be submitted to the VA certifying official, as well as a copy of the DD-214 Form for students claiming the Post-9/11 GI Bill or the Montgomery GI Bill, or the NOBE (Notice of Basic Eligibility) for members of the Selected Reserves and National Guard who do not have active duty service other than the Initial Active Duty for Training (IADT).
-The certifying official in the Records Office will complete the enrollment certification and submit it to the Department of Veterans Affairs.
-The Records Office can be contacted electronically at records@cleary.edu
+The certifying official in the Records Office can be contacted electronically at records@cleary.edu